 This year we are all watching our money very closely, especially since gas prices are so high and the airlines seem to be having problems keeping their flights on time.
 But who wants to stay at home all summer?
 Probably no one.
 That’s why I researched and came up with several Texas family vacations on a budget.
 Maybe some will interest you.

-Let’s round out the summer by taking the kids somewhere fun that won’t break the bank.
+Let’s round out the year by taking the kids somewhere fun that won’t break the bank.

 Tips For Texas Family Vacations On A Budget

 Cheap family vacations don’t always make the best family vacations.
 So think about that.
 However, if you’ve come here, you’re doing homework on a budget vacation for the fam – that’s good.
 Look around here to see if anything interests you.